run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 > Mount /root/data to NFS path /public/data on NFS server nfs.example.com for read-write access.

 --nfs-server string
-> Use this flag to specify defult NFS host for --volume flag.
+> Use this flag to specify default NFS host for --volume flag.
 > Alternatively, you can specify NFS host for each volume
 > individually (see --volume for details).